 #5.
 First Cross Country Friendships

-Whether you bonded over the Bean an Tí’s terrible food, or on your Sunday commute to mass, you quickly formed inseparable connections.
-By the end of the three weeks your friendship group had doubled, and you had made friends for life.
+Whether you bond over the Bean an Tí’s terrible food, or on your Sunday commute to mass, you quickly form inseparable connections.